benvaljean/benvaljean.github.io/_posts/2009-06-05-Getting_started_with_Linux.markdown

 #### Text Manipulation

-Strip out characters from text:
+Strip out a single character from text:

-    ;Strip colons from a MAC address
-    echo 00:00:00:00:00:00 | tr -d ':'
+    ;Strip colons from a MAC address, tr cannot be used when stripping a phrase echo 00:00:00:00:00:00 | tr -d ':'
     000000000000

+Strip out the phrase \'remove me\' from text:

+    cat file|sed '/s/remove me//g'

 Delete the first character of every line: